frzyc/genshin-optimizer/README.md

 In the project directory, you can run:

+### `npm install`
+Install all dependencies/modules to build the site.
+Pulls the [GenshinData repo](https://github.com/Dimbreath/GenshinData) into `localization/GenshinData`.

 ### `npm start`
+`prestart:` Parse datamined localization/values from GenshinData, and load the latest localizations.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.